nodiscc/xsrv/roles/monitoring/victoriametrics/README.md

 This role will install [VictoriaMetrics](https://docs.victoriametrics.com/), an event monitoring and alerting application and time-series database.
 VictoriaMetrics is a drop-in replacement for [Prometheus](https://prometheus.io/).

-VictoriaMetrics will scrape metrics from hosts where the [monitoring.exporters](../exporters/) role is deployed.
+VictoriaMetrics receives metrics via remote write from [vmagent](https://docs.victoriametrics.com/vmagent/) instances deployed by the [monitoring.exporters](../exporters/) role on each host.

 VictoriaMetrics metrics can be visualized through Grafana, the simplest way to achieve this is to deploy the [grafana](../grafana/) role on the same host as VictoriaMetrics.